The Racial Wealth Gap

-In 2013, the wealthiest three percent received roughly one-third of all income in 2013 and held more than half of all wealth.
-In particular, the share of wealth held by the top three percent rose from 44.8 percent in 1989 to 54.4 percent in 2013, while the share held by the bottom 90 percent fell from 33.2 percent in 1989 to 24.7 percent in 2013.
+In 2015, the wealthiest one percent of Americans received roughly 40 times more income than the bottom 90 percent of Americans.
+Additionally, the share of wealth held by the top one percent rose from just under 30 percent in 1989 to 49 percent in 2016, while the share held by the bottom 90 percent fell from 33.2 percent in 1989 to less than 23 percent in 2016.
 The consequences of this wealth concentration are profound.

-Fewer than half of Black households own homes and are thus unable to take advantage of homeownership tax subsidies.
+Only about 43 percent of Black households owned their homes in 2017 and are thus unable to take advantage of homeownership tax subsidies.
+The homeownership rate for Hispanic households in 2017 is about 47 percent, and about 57 percent for Asian, Native Hawaiian and Pacific Islander households.
+But for White households this rate is about 72 percent, thus making White households more easily able to take advantage of homeownership tax subsidies.
 Also, only four out of ten Black workers participate in an employer-based retirement savings account – another critical method of gaining wealth.
 (Read more about tax fairness on the RESULTS site.)
 Understanding America’s history and tax system is fundamental to creating equitable public policies.

 The Center for Global Policy Solutions released a report in 2014 called Beyond Broke, which found that:

-The Corporation for Enterprise Development (CFED) found that more than 40 percent of households of color are asset poor, meaning they don't have enough assets to live for three months at the poverty level with no income.
-In contrast, only 25 percent of white households are asset poor.
-Furthermore, over 60 percent of households of color are liquid asset poor (which is similar to asset poverty, but includes only liquid, or readily accessible, assets) compared to about 35 percent of white households.
+Research done by Prosperity Now found that almost 40 percent of households of color are asset poor, meaning they don't have enough assets to live for three months at the poverty level with no income.
+In contrast, 19 percent of white households are asset poor.
+Furthermore, 50.5 percent of households of color are liquid asset poor (which is similar to asset poverty, but includes only liquid, or readily accessible, assets) compared to about 28 percent of white households.
 This means that many low-income households of color are just one job loss or medical emergency away from a financial crisis.

 These stark gaps have roots in historical and modern government polices – including racial discrimination within each of the major housing, lending, land-ownership, and education-related government programs.
-(See United for A Fair Economy’s 11 Ways the Federal Government Contributed to the Racial Wealth Gap and the Illinois Asset Building Group's Racial Wealth Gap Timeline).
+(See United for A Fair Economy’s 11 Ways the Federal Government Contributed to the Racial Wealth Gap and the Bread for the World Institute's Racial Wealth Gap Simulation

 RESULTS’ Tax Fairness page